ashi24cc/Multi-Input-PFP/README.md

 # Alternative approach to run code:

 Run the example python file inside Example directory in the Google Colab.
 Set the dataset directory if needed.

-The paper is under review at Scientific Reports.